 Glass home canning jars, often referred to as Mason jars, are made of heat-tempered glass for durability and reuse.
 These are the only jars recommended for safe home canning.
-They are available in several standard sizes (half-pint, pint, and quart jars) and will withstand the heat of a pressure canner.
-The diameter of the Mason jars may vary from one manufacturer to another.
+They are available in several standard sizes (half-pint, pint, and quart) and will withstand the heat of a pressure canner.
+The diameter of Mason jars may vary from one manufacturer to another.

 Before filling your Mason jars, test load your canner.
 A canning rack must be placed on the bottom of your canner to prevent jar breakage.
-The jars may touch and it is not necessary to use a rack between the layers of jars.
+Jars may touch.
+It is not necessary to use a rack between the layers of jars.

 It may be necessary to double-deck the pint and half-pint jars to reach the maximum load capacity of your canner.
 To double-deck, stagger the jars by placing one jar on top of two.
 However, if using the boiling water method, do not double-deck the jars.